 The same applies to visiting Mexico, I’ll try to restore the PH balance of my tummy by taking some probiotics before and during my vacation.
 I should probably take them all year round (I figure with some of the cultures in my yogurts they help with the probiotics?).
 You can pick them up in your local health food store.

 It helps with some dodgy toilet issues that come with traveling to places your tummy may be unfamiliar with.
 Sometimes it helps, and sometimes all you’ll need is a couple of Immodium to sort out the frequent trips to the bathroom.

 For years I would take my trusty beach towel on my vacations which ended up taking over half of my suitcase.
 Nowadays I bring my quick-drying microfibre beach towel that is light, sand-resistant, and extremely quick drying.

 I purchased mine from Decathlon for when I go swimming, but you can purchase larger versions (and prettier patterns) on Amazon for the beach.
-I love these towels for how little room they take up in my luggage and for their amazing functionality.
+I love these towels for how little room they take up in my luggage and are a must for your Cancun packing list.

 Waterproof Phone Case

 I’m not a huge fan of leaving my belongings on the sand whilst I go into the sea or pool for a quick swim.
 Sadly my cell phone is one of my most precious possessions and if I lost or had it stolen I’d be bereft.
 Which is a terribly sad omission but the absolute truth.